raspberrypilearning/hello-world-simplified/en/step_7.md

 --- task ---

-**Test:** Test your project a few times.
-Make sure you understand how the code works.
+**Test:** Test your code a few times.
+Each time a random dice number is generated, the matching number of fire emojis are displayed.

 --- /task ---